-Our Refining segment transforms crude oil into petroleum products such as gasoline, diesel and aviation fuel.
-Phillips 66 is one of the largest refiners in the United States and worldwide, with 14 refineries and a net crude oil processing capacity of 2.2 million barrels per day.
+Our Refining segment processes crude oil and other feedstocks into petroleum products such as gasoline, diesel and aviation fuel.
+Phillips 66 has 13 refineries and a net crude oil processing capacity of 2.2 million barrels per day (MMBD).

 Phillips 66’s Refining strategy centers on operating excellence, maintaining cost and capital discipline, and increasing margins through selective investment.
 We have opportunities across our system for low-cost, high-return projects that are planned to either increase the value of the products we make or lower the cost of feedstocks.
 Examples of these projects: At the Wood River Refinery, we have debottlenecking and yield improvement projects underway that are scheduled for completion in the third quarter of 2016.
 At the Bayway Refinery, we are upgrading our fluid catalytic cracking unit to state-of-the-art technology, which will result in increased yields of gasoline and diesel.
 We expect this modernization to be finished in 2018.
 In addition, the Billings Refinery is increasing its heavy Canadian crude run ability to 100 percent, with an expected completion in the first half of 2017.

 A flare system is essentially a safety relief valve for a refinery.
 Refinery flare stacks provide a safe way to prevent over-pressuring of equipment in the refinery, just as a pressure relief valve does for a home hot water heater or a pressure cooker.
 Flare stacks may rise more than 200 feet above a refinery and are among its most visible aspects.
 While a flame burning at the top of a flare stack may seem alarming, we want to assure our neighbors that occasional flaring is normal and an important part of keeping a refinery running safely.